hashgraph/stablecoin-studio/web/README.md

 ![image](https://user-images.githubusercontent.com/110089113/212882788-57de3200-5a38-4525-b9e6-dca9048296b1.png)

-If your token has proof of reservation, you can manage it from here.
+If your token has proof of reserve, you can manage it from here.
 You can modify both the contract address and the initial supply of the contract.

 # Testing